 Internal funding opportunities exist to enhance UBC researchers' success applying for funding from social sciences and humanities competitions.

-Purpose: To support the early stages of the research programs of tenure-track Assistant Professors hired within the last 20 months
+Purpose: To support the early stages of the research programs of tenure-track Assistant, Associate, and Full Professors hired within the last 24 months

 Duration: 2 years